sonic-net/SONiC/doc/LoM/LocalMitigation.md

 2. To enhance device health monitoring & mitigation via
    - Increasing its reliability & efficiency
    - Extend its device data accessibility to more than what is exported.
-3. To enhance its capability via a local agent running inside the device under monitoring.

 # Goals
 1. Run a containerized service inside the switch that monitors switch constantly, reports any anomalies and mitigate as needed.